How Do Thermometers Measure Temperature (Better for You)

 Bulb thermometers are most commonly found in two places outside on our porches measuring the temperatures outside or under our tongues measuring our bodily temperatures.

 For instance, bimetallic strip thermometers are extremely effective for controlling temperatures.
-Although bulb thermometers are good for measuring temperature accurately, they are harder to maintain set temperatures.
+Although bulb thermometers are good for measuring temperature accurately, they make it harder to maintain set temperatures.

 While bulb thermometers measure our changing temperatures when we feel feverish, bimetallic strip thermometers help us bake our favorite cakes by maintaining a set temperature in ovens.

 Recent technology has created new ways to measure temperatures with electronics.
-This sensor changes its resistance with changes in temperature.
+This sensor changes its resistance with temperature changes.

 A computer or other electronic circuit measures the resistance and converts it to a temperature, either to display it or to form decisions about turning something on or off.